MohdFurkan8011/knowledge/content/java/design_pattern/creational/Abstract_Factory.md

 # Abstract Factory

-**Abstract factory pattern** is yet another [creational design pattern](https://howtodoinjava.com/category/design-patterns/creational/) and is considered as another layer of abstraction over [factory pattern](https://howtodoinjava.com/design-patterns/creational/implementing-factory-design-pattern-in-java/)
+**Abstract factory pattern** is yet another creational design pattern and is considered as another layer of abstraction over factory pattern.
+This factory is also called as factory of factories.